Feeling stuck and wondering how to write your first blog post?

 Then make sure your topic is one your readers are interested in, too.
 Check around Pinterest and see if you find similar articles.
 See what comes up in Google’s search results.

 Going forward, you will need to learn how to do keyword research.
+I use Ahrefs for that myself and keyword research is crucial to blogging traffic.
 But like I said, I’m not trying to overwhelm you.
-Check that out when you start your second blog post!
+Check that out when you’re starting your second blog post!

 Step #2- Create an Outline, However Rough